What Am I Doing On An Island?

 3. Awareness needs to be made at a higher level.

-6. There is a breed of Professional Caregivers who serve their own Clients and are not suffering financially.
+6. There is a breed of Professional Senior Caregivers who are not suffering financially because they serve their own Clients.

 So I was thinking, am I supposed to stay offline and keep all of this information to myself?
 I could and I did!